£16,000 *Price from

 Battery and Charging

-Charging is done using a Type 2 connector and the on-board charger has a maximum power of 11 kW.
-This charges a fully depleted battery back to full in around 3 hours 45 minutes.
-However, a 3-phase grid connection is needed to achieve this.
-The majority of homes and charge points currently do not have this connection.
-In most cases the maximum charging power will be 7.4 kW, allowing for a charge time of 5 hours 45 minutes and a charge rate of 22 mph.
-Charging the car using a regular wall plug will take around 18 hours.
+Charging is done using a Type 2 connector and the on-board charger has a maximum power of 7.2 kW.
+This charges a fully depleted battery back to full in around 6 hours.
+Charging the car using a regular wall plug will take around 19 hours.

 The actual energy consumption will depend on several factors including climate, terrain, use of climate control systems and driving style.